skleanthous/presentations/20200914-intro-to-cqrs-and-es/presentation.md

 <!--

-A must when
+When
 - Cost\risk to maintain external audit log is higher than adopting ES
-- You have Temporal queries (NOT "simple when was the last change", but "get all actions after X happened", or when you need point-in-time system restore (hey git!))
+- Probably a must when you have Temporal queries (NOT "simple when was the last change", but "get all actions after X happened", or when you need point-in-time system restore (hey git!))
 BUT! for ↑ you _need_ on-demand access to SME's, or at least very regular direct access to them AND design events collaboratively with them

-If you have already experience in the team, and access to SME's, Event sourcing is a good default for anything other than generic services.
+- If you have already experience in the team, and access to SME's, Event sourcing is a good default for anything other than generic services.

 -->